 Town of Riverhead parking lot in Riverfront area

-Vendors will be selling local produce, flowers, herbs, breads, pies, pickles and cheese.
+Vendors sell local produce, flowers, herbs, breads, pies, pickles, cheese, and more.

 New Shiloh Baptist Church, 221 Merritt Ave.